spatie/laravel-medialibrary/docs/advanced-usage/storing-media-specific-manipulations.md

 weight: 3
 ---

-Imagine you need to apply a 90 degree rotation to a single image.
+Imagine you need to apply a 90-degree rotation to a single image.
 So the rotation should be applied to one specific `Media` and not to all media linked to the given `$yourModel`.

 When adding an image to the media library, you can use `withManipulations` to set any media specific manipulations.